d3vv3/chatstats/README.md

 ## To Do:

-- [x] Filter English and Spanish common words
+- [x] Filter English and Spanish common words.
-- [ ] Multimedia statistics
+- [ ] Multimedia statistics.
 - [ ] Get Dockerfile and docker-compose.yml ready.
-- [ ] Check emoji accuracy.
+- [ ] Check emoji accuracy (maybe depends on client emoji font).
 - [ ] Second theme (scss) with switch.
 - [ ] Unzip iPhone Whatsapp exports (it does it that way).